theabolton/abcdb/docs/project_description.rst

   OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Other software used in ABCdb is licensed under the following licenses:
+Other software used in or by ABCdb is licensed under the following licenses:

   * Python: Python Software Foundation License
   * Django: 3-clause BSD license
   * SQLite3: public domain
+  * PostgreSQL: PostgreSQL License (MIT-like)
-  * pytz: MIT(Expat) license
+  * pytz: MIT/Expat license
   * requests: Apache 2.0 license
-  * Arpeggio PEG parser: MIT(Expat) license
+  * Arpeggio PEG parser: MIT/Expat license
-  * Zurb Foundation: MIT(Expat) license
+  * Zurb Foundation: MIT/Expat license
-  * abcjs: MIT(Expat) license
+  * abcjs: MIT/Expat license

 See the file
 `LICENSES <https://github.com/smbolton/abcdb/blob/master/LICENSES>`_ for more